whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 - biological interpretation
 - manuscript-level reporting

-These downstream components will be developed separately and linked to this intake/processing layer later.
+These downstream components will be developed separately and linked to this intake and processing layer later.

 ## How to use this pipeline

-For a **new RNA-seq project**, start with:
+For a new RNA-seq project, start with:

+- `README.md`
 - `docs/new_project_on_create.md`
 - `docs/new_project_checklist.md`
 - files in `templates/`

-Do **not** start by editing files in `examples/`.
+Do not start by editing files in `examples/`.

 ## Repository structure